Monday, February 4, 2013

 Project 2 Layout.

-The topic of this website will be step by step how to clean the computer.
-The purpose of making this site will help people to save money and teach them how to clean the computers.
-The audience of the site will attract everyday users but it might benefit the experience users.
+This website will teach users how to clean computers step by step.
+The purpose of the site is to help people save money and teach them how to clean computers.
+The audience of the site will attract everyday users, but it might benefit experienced users.

-Many competition sites help users to clean their computers and also offers step-by-step and tips:
+Many competition sites help users to clean their computers and also offer step-by-step tips:

 1. “Microsoft at home”